stone-lang/stone/README.md

 * `stone` - the main executable
     * `stone eval` - output the result of each top-level expression
+    * `stone repl` - accept manual input, and show the result of each line
     * `stone verify` - check that results of top-level expressions match expectations in comments